Israel-Matheus/Israel-Matheus/README.md

 # Israel Matheus

 I've been interested in programming since my teenage years, especially in games.
 However, it was in 2022 that I truly started studying and diving deeper into the field.
 In 2023, I officially began my journey in development, and since then, I have been constantly working to expand my knowledge.
-I'm always eager to learn new things and open to challenges and opportunities for both personal and professional growth
+I'm always eager to learn new things and open to challenges and opportunities for both personal and professional growth.

 ---